How to Get Rid of Ants with Borax | Step-by-Step Guide & Practical Tips

 Is Borax Ant Killer Safe for Cats and Dogs?

-Although, borax has a low toxicity level its direct contact can cause harm to your cats and dogs.
-In humans, longer exposure to borax can result in skin or eye problem.
-Make sure to keep your pets away after the application of borax traps or baits in your house.
+Although borax has a low toxicity level, direct contact with it can cause harm to your cats and dogs.
+In humans, longer exposure to borax can result in skin or eye problems.
+Make sure to keep your children and pets away after the application of borax traps or baits in your house.

 Where to Get Borax for Ants?